Chunngai/gec-papers/README.md

+# GEC Papers
+Paper list for grammatical error correction (GEC) from 2018 to now.

 ## 2024
 + **Assessing the Efficacy of Grammar Error Correction: A Human Evaluation Approach in the Japanese Context**
   + Authors: Qiao Wang, Zheng Yuan